 One, what kind of job profile you will be able to work in?

 Two, what kind of employer will be interested in hiring you?

 Now at 60, you are not fit to work in a laborious job for the obvious reasons.
 Instead, profiles like that of an accountant, supervisor or co-ordinator will be more suitable for you.
 So have a shortlist of the kind of roles you work in at the back of your mind, and then go out for job hunting.

 At the same time, keep it in mind that not all employers are interested in hiring retired employees.
-Some believe in fresh and raw talent and that’s perfectly okay.
-In fact, there are very few companies/industries that would hire mature employees.
+Some belief in fresh and raw talent and that’s perfectly okay.
+There are very few companies/industries that would hire mature employees.
 Amongst these, there are certainly some companies that intend to gain from the experience and expertise of a mature employee, and hence specifically hire from the retired role for certain roles.

-Therefore, all you need to do is to look out for the most suitable roles in the most suitable companies, match your profile and skills with them, and it won’t take much time before you land your (dream!) job even after retirement.
+Therefore, all you need to do is to look out for the most suitable roles in the most suitable companies, match your profile and skills with them, and it won’t take much time before you succeed in your post-retirement job search.